[ English | Español | Pyccκuú ]

 You can update all the other definitions or just use the already fixed script src\PureBasic\openal32.def.
 Now, let's compile it:

 No errors? - Fine.
-Now you need to create a library descriptor and name it exactly as the newly obtained import lib with a .desc extension.
-So, in the current example this file should be named pbopenal.desc.
-Check the PureBasic\Library SDK\Readme.txt file if not familiar with LibraryMaker.
+Now you need to create a library descriptor and name it exactly as the newly obtained import lib with a ".desc" extension.
+So, in the current example this file should be named Pbopenal.desc.
+Check the [PureBasic]\SDK\Readme.txt file for more information about the LibraryMaker tool.

 ; Langage used to code the library: ASM or C. You need to select C here.